axibase/atsd/integration/spss/modeler/README.md

 ## Overview

 The IBM SPSS Modeler provides a set of tools to build data transformations and analysis models for users without programming experience.
-The following guide includes examples of loading time series data from the Axibase Time Series Database (ATSD), calculating derived time series in the IBM SPSS Modeler interface and storing the results back in ATSD.
+The following guide includes examples of loading time series data from ATSD, calculating derived time series in the IBM SPSS Modeler interface and storing the results back in ATSD.

 ## Sample Dataset